SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/The_Fall_of_the_United_States/index.md

 ---

-title: "The Fall of the United States: Peace, Stability, and Legitimacy"
+title: "The 'Fall' of the United States: Peace, Stability, and Legitimacy"
 description: "By Susan Strange"
 datetext: "1994"
 excerpt: "Strange, Susan.
 In The Fall of Great Powers: Peace, Stability and Legitimacy.
 Geir Lundestad, editor.
 197-211.
 Oslo and Oxford: Scandinavian University Press and Oxford University Press, 1994."